katwinkl3/Scheduling-CP/README.md

 Please refer to jupyter notebook file for desc and output explanation.

 ## Additional Files
-convert_tdma converts txt files for tdma rules into minizinc format
+convert_minizinc converts output from symbolic execution to data file (data.dzn) to be used for minizinc.